 - An allergic reaction to the dye used to see the arteries.

 - Bleeding or bruising where the catheter was put in.

 Certain health conditions can raise your risk of having problems after angioplasty.
 Conditions that can raise the risk of death from the procedure include heart failure, heart valve problems, and chronic kidney disease.
 The risk of heart attack may be higher if you have heart disease in the left main coronary artery.

 Having these conditions doesn't mean that you will have a problem from the procedure.
 You and your doctor can talk about whether your risk of a problem is higher than average.

 There is always a slight risk of damage to cells or tissues from being exposed to any radiation.
 This includes the low levels of X-ray used for this test.

 Some evidence suggests that the radiation used in this test could raise the risk of getting cancer later in life.
 But the risk is believed to be about the same as from many everyday activities and medical procedures.
 The risk of damage from the X-rays is usually very low compared with the possible benefits of the test.

 Cardiac catheterization is a test to check your heart and coronary arteries.

-Test results will be reviewed by a cardiologist and will be available after the procedure.
-Your doctor will be able to talk to you about some of the results immediately after the test.
+Test results will be reviewed by a cardiologist.
+The results will be available after the test.
+Your doctor will be able to talk to you about some of the results right away.

 Results will include whether: